GangSuUGA/Deep_Learning2021Fall/RL/Assignment 1/Readme.md

  _________________________________
-## Robotic manipulator (a "robotic arm") engaged in a pick-and-place task.
+## Robotic manipulator engaged in a pick-and-place task.

  - We will consider the setting where a manipulator with two revolute joints and a two-fingered gripper is tasked with picking a bolt and inserting it into a hole in a metal sheet.